Teaching and Learning

 How do you share educational progress and outcomes with parents?

-Every year the SENCO will have three learning conversations with parents of statemented students, and those with an Educational Health Care Plan, regarding their progress at school.
+The SENCO or a nominated member of the SEND department will meet for three annually learning conversations with parents of a student with an Educational Health Care Plan, regarding their progress at school.
 Interim reviews can be arranged where needed if there are any concerns.
-We hold annual parents’ evenings at school for parents to meet with subject teachers and a member of SEND staff.
+We hold annual parents’ evenings at school for parents to meet with subject teachers.
 Termly school reports are sent out to parents regarding progress.
-IEPs are distributed to parents from the Learning Support Teachers to students who have one to one support from the Learning Support Service.
+Every student has two allocated Heads of Year to allow for more frequent and flexible opportunities for parents to meet with, and work with school where there are any concerns about the progress of a child.
+Contact details for pastoral staff are available on the school website.

 What external teaching and learning do you offer?

-We currently have three Learning Support Teachers within school, who deliver intensive learning sessions to students that fall into the criteria for this support.
+We have a SEN Intervention Teacher who delivers intensive learning sessions to students that fall into the criteria for this support.

 What arrangements are in place to ensure that support is maintained in “offsite provision”?

-Students attending ‘off site provision’ are supported by our Applied Learning Co-ordinator.
+Students attending ‘off site provision’ are supported by a designated member of staff.
 Their role is to provide support to students, parents and employers, through weekly communication and fortnightly monitoring visits.
-Records of all visits are written up and filed in the students' individual folders.
+Records of all visits are written up and filed in the student’s individual folders.

 What work experience opportunities do you offer?

 The SEND department support students in finding work experience placements where needed.
-All students are encouraged to engage with one week of work experience at the end of Year 10.
-Support is offered to students to assist them in finding a suitable placement.
+All students are encouraged to engage with one week of work experience at the end of year 10.
+Support is offered to students to assist them in finding a suitable placement by form tutors, pastoral staff and the SEND department.
 All placements are visited or communicated with before work experience commences to conduct the relevant Health and Safety checks and Risk Assessments.

 What arrangements are in place for the review meetings for children with statements or Education, Health and Care (EHC) Plans?

-Each year the SENCO will have three learning conversations with parents of statemented students, and those with an Educational Health Care Plan, regarding their progress at school.
+The SENCO or a nominated member of the SEND department will meet for three annually learning conversations with parents of a student with an Educational Health Care Plan, regarding their progress at school.
 Interim reviews can be arranged where needed if there are any concerns.
-We send minutes of the meetings to the Local Authority and other relevant agencies to inform them of students’ progress and targets set as a result of the meetings.
+Minutes of the meetings are sent to the Local Authority and other relevant agencies to inform them of students’ progress and targets set as a result of the meetings.

 What arrangements are in place for children with other SEN support needs?